20 Ways To Naturally Get Rid Of Headaches

 Meditation

-How that works is not entirely clear to scientists.
+How this works is not entirely clear to scientists.
 According to Healthline, research suggests that the neural pathways utilized by the brain in meditation trigger the brain's release of substances that act as analgesics in the body.
 On the other hand, a 2015 study published in Behavioral Medicine suggests that certain types of meditation may not reduce pain so much as increase one's tolerance to pain.

 Magnesium supplementation